jimbasilio/hiit/README.md

 Todo:
 * MVC integration tests
 * protractor tests
-* jUnit tests
-* automatically run bower install on maven build
-    * soon

 Done:
-* MVC JSON RPC
+* MVC JSON RPC skeleton
-    * works
 * have multiple profiles for 2 different database providers (HSQL and H2)
     * works now.  can set profile at will in application.properties to use h2db or hsqldb independant of dev/prod setting.
+* simple angular shell front-end.. works but no frills yet!

 NOTES: